 Ensure ability to fulfill orders by accurately forecasting demand.

-The high-level prescriptive analytics workflow is similar to the traditional machine learning workflow except that instead of leading to predictive analytics and what-if scenarios, it leads to recommended actions.
+The high-level prescriptive analytics workflow is similar to the traditional machine learning or AI workflow except that instead of leading to predictive analytics and what-if scenarios, it leads to recommended actions.